LazyGuyWithRSI/path-of-automation-auto-loot-clicker/README.md

-# Path of Automation: Loot Clicker!
+# Path of Automation: Loot Clicker

 Tired of clicking on those endless stacks of currency, vendor items, divination cards and more?
 Now you don't have to!
 This script will click on a piece of loot for you whenever you hit the hotkey!